 - Landowner tolerance can be increased again if FWS resumes outreach efforts and crafts a landowner incentive program.

-Myth: Red wolves might be dangerous, and we can’t risk them attacking anyone’s kids.
+Misconception: Red wolves might be dangerous, and we can’t risk them attacking anyone’s kids.

 - Since 1987, red wolves have roamed free in eastern North Carolina and have never hurt anyone.